 Before ANY action is taken, be sure to properly document all damage with photos and video if possible.
 If you don’t have proof that the damage actually occurred and you make temporary repairs, they may be denied or underpaid.
 Do not throw anything away until it has been inspected by your insurance company.

 Take photographs of everything related to your claim – from damaged items to pictures of your home’s interior to anything else that was affected.
 If you’re filing a claim for hailstorm damage, take a photo of any remaining hail on your property to show the insurance company the size of the hail that hit your home.

 Ultimately, you may not need all of the photos you took.
 However, it’s never a bad idea to photograph and document everything, and it’s much better to have too many photos than not enough.
-It can be the difference between a successful and unsuccessful claim.
+It can have a big impact on helping the claim process resolve smoothly, and can even be the difference between a successful and unsuccessful claim.

 Step 2: Secure the Scene

 An important step to a property damage insurance claim is to secure the scene.
 Whether it’s a flood, a fire, or any other damage, it is your duty as an insured to minimize damage if possible.
 Call emergency services if necessary.

 Do not put your life at risk to secure your home.
 Don’t walk outside to fix your roof in the middle of a hurricane, for example.
 However, once the storm has passed, consider putting a tarp on your roof to minimize water intrusion (assuming it’s safe to access your roof).

 If you experience a covered event and let the damage permeate throughout your home without taking action, then you could face problems with your insurance claim.
 If your home floods and you ignore the damage for several days and allow mold to develop, for example, then you might have trouble getting the incident covered.